How to Link Daily Support Records to Support Plans

 🧠 Blog 3 of 7 in our Support Planning & Reviews series

 Support plans shouldn’t sit in a folder while the real work happens elsewhere.
-Daily records should reflect — and feed into — the person’s support plan.
-This blog explains how to link the two in a way that evidences continuity, consistency, and person-centred practice.
+When grounded in strong core principles and values, support planning becomes a live framework for day-to-day practice — not a static document.
+High-quality care planning and reviews depend on clear alignment between what is written in the plan and what staff record each day.
+This blog explains how to link the two in a way that evidences continuity, consistency, and genuinely person-centred practice.

 🔗 Why Linking Records to Plans Matters

 Inspectors and commissioners look for clear alignment between what's planned and what's actually delivered.
-If the support plan says the person is working towards independence in meal prep, the daily notes should show:
+If the support plan says the person is working towards independence in meal preparation, daily records should demonstrate:

 • What tasks were supported that day

-• Whether the support matched the person's goals
+• How support was adapted in response to the person’s goals

 📝 Making the Connection Clear in Daily Notes

-Make it standard practice for staff to refer to support plan goals in their daily entries.
-Use phrases like:
+Make it standard practice for staff to refer directly to support plan goals within daily entries.
+This reinforces that the plan is understood and actively used.
+For example:

-• “Supported X today as part of agreed outcome: confidence with public transport.”
+• “Supported X as part of agreed outcome: building confidence using public transport.
+Today travelled one stop independently.”

 📅 Use Reviews to Update Both

-When support plans are reviewed, don’t just update the plan — update recording guidance too.
-Make sure:
+When support plans are reviewed, do not update the plan in isolation.
+Daily recording guidance should be updated at the same time.
+Ensure:

-• Staff understand how to evidence progress or adaptions in day-to-day notes
+• Staff understand how to evidence progress, setbacks or adaptations

-Daily records are a rich source of data — but only if staff know what to capture and why.
+Daily records are a rich source of performance data — but only if staff know what to capture and why.
+Reviews should actively draw on patterns within daily notes, highlighting trends, improvements or recurring barriers.

 ✅ What Good Looks Like

-Strong providers embed the link between planning and delivery by:
+Strong providers embed the link between planning and delivery through practical systems:

-• Including a summary of key goals at the front of daily recording logs
+• Including a short summary of current key goals at the front of daily recording tools

-Before submitting to CQC or commissioners, a final clarity check helps ensure examples and language are consistent and persuasive — our proofreading & review service focuses on both polish and scoring impact.
+Before submitting evidence to CQC or commissioners, carrying out a final clarity check helps ensure language, examples and outcomes are consistent across documentation.

 Explore the full Support Planning & Reviews series: